B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLoci.rst

    z, "z,g,h"
    ...

+This file shows the identified groups of similar loci.
+The groups in this file do not necessarily match the groups of loci added to the final output file with the groups of potential paralogous loci.
+Loci in this file are only added to the final output file if they pass all the thresholds of intersection or closeness.

 Columns description:
 ::

     Joined_loci_id: First Locus on the cluster.
     Clustered_loci_ids: List of all the loci that should be joined together.

-This file shows the possible clusters of paralogous loci.
-These are not all necessarily the final joined clusters.
-Only if they pass all the thresholds of intersection or closeness will they be written in the final recommendation file.

 .. csv-table:: **paralogous_loci_final_recommendations.tsv**
    :header: "Locus", "Action"